 Vegetables that can be used in a Sambar are Madras onions, carrots, Bhindi / okra, Pumpkin, Radish, Sweet Potato, Drumstick etc. But that doesn’t restrict you from using any vegetable that you have on hand, or even any green leafy vegetables that are in season.

-There are only two ways I can eat this vegetable, one is to grate some parts of it into a spicy curry-where it imparts a brilliant colour, like this healthy pav bhaji.
+There are only two ways I can eat this vegetable.
+One is to grate some parts of it into a spicy curry, to which it imparts a brilliant colour, like this healthy pav bhaji.

 The other is in a beetroot sambar, like this one.
 The flavours from the tamarind and sambar powder pretty much mask the weirdly sweet flavour of beets.